Primary Navigation Mobile

 Is the Volkswagen T4 any good?

 The T4 Transporter was a quantum leap on from its predecessor.
 The old T3 Transporter looked antiquated when it was launched in 1979 having a rear-mounted, air-cooled engine and the front axle under the front seat.
-It was massively popular, but in no way was it a good vehicle to drive.
+It was still massively popular, but in no way was it a good vehicle to drive.
 Its small size meant it wasn’t even a particularly good van.

 The T4 was better in every way than the T3 – and it was better than its main rivals, all of which were pretty ancient by 1990.
 It felt much like a car from behind the steering wheel, giving a smooth and (relatively) quiet driving experience with neat cornering.
 The cab matched the quality of VW’s cars, as well.
-The only real demerit was decidedly leisurely performance from all the engines, though that was true of every other van at the time.
+The only real demerit was decidedly leisurely performance from all the engines, but that was true of every other van at the time.

 As a camper van, the T4 has always worked really well.
-The range of different bodies provides varying degrees of space from quite tight to huge, and allow real creativity in the layout.
+The range of different bodies provide varying degrees of space from quite tight to huge, and allow real creativity in the layout.
 There’s an awful lot of enthusiasts and specialists out there, as well, so it’s easy to find someone who can offer advice and look after a T4.

 9